 Additional services offered by the center include a secured testing area for students, including those students with special accommodations in all testing situations.
-All students have access to various educational pamphlets and models, posters for patient teaching, and specialized equipment such as titmus and audiometers for health screening in the community setting.
+All students have access to models, posters for patient teaching, and specialized equipment such as vision screeners and audiometers for health screening in the community setting.
 There is a small group workroom available to students upon request and availability.
 A student lounge is available for breaks and an additional study area.
-The Information Technology (IT) Staff is responsible for all aspects of computer based testing and assists the NSTC faculty and staff with computer related issues.
+The Information Technology (IT) Staff is responsible for all aspects of computer-based testing and assists the NSTC faculty and staff with computer related issues.

 New Orleans, LA – The Simulation Center of the Nursing Skills and Technology Center at LSU Health New Orleans School of Nursing received 5-year accreditation in Teaching/Education from the Society for Simulation in Healthcare.